What Are Collective Nouns?

 Occasionally, a collective noun is considered plural because the speaker or writer is referring to the members of a group as individuals, rather than as a unified whole.
 In these cases, a plural verb is used with the collective noun, even though it may seem singular.
 This is known as notional agreement.

 British or American?

-Deciding to use which form of verb to use is actually quite difficult even for a native English speaker.
-Keep in mind that usually in the United States and Canada, it is more common to use the singular verb.
-In the UK, it is more common to use the plural form of verbs.
+Deciding which form of the verb to use with collective nouns can be challenging, even for native English speakers.
+Generally, in the United States and Canada, it is more common to use the singular verb form, while in the UK, the plural form is more commonly used.

-If we want to be specific and want to clearly show that we are talking about individuals, add words like 'member' or 'officer'.
-This way it is clear that we must use a plural verb.
+If we want to be specific and clearly indicate that we are talking about individual members or officers of a collective noun group, we can add words like 'member' or 'officer.'
+This makes it clear that a plural verb should be used.

 It is clarified that we are pointing to more than one.